Skip to main content

 Mechanics (from transcript analysis)

-• cooperative play — players collaborate to defeat villains and complete missions
+• cooperative play — All players work together to complete missions and stop the villain's schemes.

 Video topics + discussion points